A Wrinkle In Time

 In 2014 Jennifer Lee pitched Disney her take on adapting the 1962 classic children’s book A Wrinkle In Time as her follow up project to Frozen (2013), which she wrote and co-directed.
 Disney had retained the rights to the Madeleine L’Engle book after their former corporate sibling Dimension (genre spinoff of Miramax), had commissioned a TV mini-series (shot in 2001 and delayed until 2004) for ABC, which the author herself said “I expected it to be bad, and it is.”

 In February 2016, the mouse house announced Ava DuVernay would helm the picture, which made her the first female African American director given the reins to a production that cost north of $100M.
-A Wrinkle In Time was awarded a large $18.1M tax credit from the state of California and the estimated net budget is $103 million.
+The budget for A Wrinkle In Time was $103 million after the project was awarded a large $18.1M tax credit from the state of California.
 Disney first dated the picture for April 6, 2018 and then shifted the date to March 9, 2018.

 Disney gave A Wrinkle In Time the full muscle of the mouse house marketing machine and invested in a global ad blitz that far eclipsed the cost of the picture.
 Adding additional exposure were dozens of corporate cross promotional tie-ins, including A Wrinkle In Time Barbie line of characters.
 JetBlue even sent out emails to their customers telling them to see the movie.
 Who the hell sees a movie in theaters because an airline told them to?